 Learn more about dermal fillers HERE.

 Fat can be harvested from the thigh or abdomen and injected into the hands for a more permanent solution to volume loss in the hands.
-The procedure is performed in-office under local anesthetic by Dr. Thompson only.
-Dr. Thompson has a great deal of experience with fat grafting as it’s a common procedure he performs for facial rejuvenation as well.
+The procedure is performed in-office under local anesthetic by Dr. Thompson or Dr. Henstrom only.
+Both facial plastic surgeons have a great deal of experience with fat grafting as it’s a common procedure they perform for facial rejuvenation as well.

 Learn more about fat grafting HERE.